rnnisi/NishiDev/README.md

 ### This is for testing purposes, it is not replacement for fast data acqusition systems.
 It takes about a second to get each waveform; getting four waveforms takes four seconds.

+### There are bugs in installation scripts
+The actual software has been tested and all works to my knowledge, but there are issues with the installation scripts.
+These mostly seem to be due to slight differences in how different SD cards are configured for a raspberry pi.
+For foolproof use, it would be best to copy the SD cards I have given for testing, and then search and replace through the whole program to correct node names.
+For example, the beta-test I set up has the master node name "rnnishiPI0w".
+To get a second master node running for a second lab on a pi with the hostname 'Master2', the SD card of rnnishiPI0w should be copied, then 's/rnnishiPI0w/Master2/ ./*/* to update the program for the new master node.
+The same tactic will need to be used for the function generator nodes as well.

+### It is the users job to configure timing between function generator runs and data collection with the scope properly so that the two nodes run processes in paralell.
+Communication between these nodes is limited, and poor timing could cause experiments to be ruined by improper timing.

+### For true remote capability, use pi VPN to access the control panel while out of the network

+### There is room and infrastructure for future developers to build out.
+I tried to leave helpful comments and well structured code so that another programmer can go in and build out/alter this program for other needs.
+Developers are welcome to contact me with questions.